codio/knowledge/source/instructors/authoring/assessments/standard-code-test.rst

 ==================
 Standard code tests are dialog driven, where you specify input data and the expected output.
 Codio then executes the student code, supplies the specified input data, and compares the expected output to the student code's actual output.

-**Note:** You can also write code tests that give you in-depth control by allowing you to write your own code to execute tests.
+..
+Note:: You can also write code tests that give you in-depth control by allowing you to write your own code to execute tests.
 See :ref:`Advanced Code Tests <advanced-code-test>` for more information.

 Codio provides a Starter Pack project that contains examples for all assessment types and a guides authoring cheat sheet.
 Go to **Starter Packs** and search for **Demo Guides and Assessments** if not already loaded in your **My Projects** area.
 Click **Use Pack** and then **Create** to install it to your Codio account.